Colorado Avalanche: Jerseys

 The team colors are burgundy, steel blue, black, silver, and white.
 For the 2007–08 season, the NHL introduced the new-look "Reebok EDGE" jerseys.
 The Avalanche debuted their new version of the Reebok EDGE jerseys on September 12, 2007, at an Avalanche press conference.
 The design is similar to the previous jerseys, with some added piping.

-The road jersey from 1995–2003 was predominantly burgundy and steel blue in color.
+The road jersey from 1995 to 2003 was predominantly burgundy and steel blue in color.
 Along the jersey, there are two black and white zigzag lines, one on the shoulders, and the other near the belly.
 Between them, the jersey is burgundy; outside those lines it is steel blue.
 Similar lines exist around the neck.
 The Avalanche logo is in the center of the jersey.
 On top of the shoulders, there is an alternate logo, one on each side.
 The away jersey is similar but with different colors.
 The burgundy part on the home jersey is white on the away jersey, the steel blue part is burgundy, and the black and white lines became gray and steel blue.
 In 2003, the NHL switched home and road jerseys, with colors being worn at home and white jerseys on the road.

 The Avalanche introduced a third jersey during the 2001–02 season.
 It is predominantly burgundy.
 "Colorado" is spelled in a diagonal across the jersey where the logo is on the other jerseys.
 From the belly down, three large horizontal stripes, the first and the last being black and the middle one being white.
 In the middle of the arms, there are five stripes, black, white, and burgundy from the outside inside on both sides.
 On the shoulders is the primary "A" logo.
 The third jersey was not worn by the Avalanche for the 2007–08 or the 2008–09 seasons after the NHL switched to the Reebok EDGE jerseys.

 In the 2009–10 season, the Avalanche introduced a new third jersey that was worn for the first time during the November 14, 2009, home game against the Vancouver Canucks.
 It is similar to the club's previous third jersey, but is primarily steel blue instead of burgundy and features burgundy patches on the shoulders with the "A" logo inside.
 It also does not have horizontal striping on the bottom.
 On the arms, there are five stripes, burgundy, white, and black from the outside inside on both sides.
 They are closer to the elbows than the stripes on the previous third jerseys.

 Prior to the 2015–16 season, the Avalanche modified their existing uniform set by replacing the yeti foot shoulder logo in favor of the burgundy and black "C" logo.
 A new third jersey was also unveiled, featuring navy (instead of steel blue) as the dominant color, and a minimalized, recolored version of the Rockies logo in front.